How to Build a Log Cabin

 Step 15

 The final step in building your log cabin is to seal it.
-It would be best if you use sealing caulk on all of the joints and in any crack that is larger than 2cm.
+It is best to use sealing caulk on all of the joints, as well as filling in any cracks that are larger than 2cm.
 This will prevent air and moisture from infiltrating the cabin.

 Types of Log Cabin